-For small business users, 15.6-inch HP ProBook 450 G1 laptop model is a suitable option that received favorable reviews from its users for its quality and usage.
+For small business users, 15.6-inch HP ProBook 450 G8 laptop model is a suitable option that received favorable reviews from its users for its quality and usage.
 Unlike providing Intel vPro system management technology typical for managing large groups of laptops, it comes with some specific features for business laptops such as a spill-resistant keyboard, anti-glare display, and an optional fingerprint reader.
-Its full-blown processors with non-low standard voltages and their full performance make this notebook based on the 4th Generation Intel Corei3, i5, and i7.
-A solid-state drive or a hard drive with up to 128GB capacity and 1-Terabyte respectively and up to 16GB of random access memory (RAM).
-Unlike the pricier HP 650 that provides 1920*1080 pixel choice, it does optionally give a selection of the touchscreen.
-Either an AMD Radeon HD discrete video card or the Intel HD 4600 integrated graphics manages the display.
+Its full-blown processors with non-low standard voltages and their full performance make this notebook based on the 11th Generation Intel Core i5 (Core i5-1135G7) and Core i7 (Core i7-1165G7).
+A solid-state drive (SSD) with 256GB capacity and up to 16GB of random access memory (RAM).
+Unlike the pricier HP 650 that provides 1920*1080 pixel choice, it does optionally give a selection of the touchscreen with Core i7 version.
+Integrated Intel Iris Xe Graphics manages the display.

-This model also does have a webcam, stereo speakers, HDMI, built-in optical drive, four USB ports, a media card reader, VGA video outs, and many connectivity features.
+This model also does have a 720p HD privacy camera, stereo speakers, HDMI, four USB ports, VGA video outs, and many connectivity features.
 There is a silver-colored aluminum keyboard deck, and a rubber-like soft-touch finish covers its LCD lid.

 As far as this model’s performance is concerned, it is an excellent machine to work on.
-The blend of high-performance Core i7 quad-core processor, Windows 7/8 Professional, and matte screen make it a work machine.
+The blend of high-performance Core i7 quad-core processor, Windows 10 pro/10 Pro, and matte screen make it a work machine.
 Test reports indicate that this device is worth the money.

-HP comes with a Core i7-4702MQ processor like the latest Haswell CPU generation.
-Although its clock speed is 2.2 GHz, yet it can be boosted to 3.1 GHz (two cores), 2.9 GHz (all four cores), and 3.2 GHz (one core only) via Turbo.
+HP comes with the latest 11th Gen Core i7-1165G7 processor.
+Although its clock speed is 2.80 GHz, yet it can be boosted up to 4.70 GHz via Turbo.
 Scores did not disappoint when its processor performed the Cinebench CPU tests at full speed.
-Due to weaker processors, the TravelMate (Core i5-4200U, HD Graphics 4600) and the Thinkpad Edge (Core i3-4000M, HD Graphics 4600) could not compete with this model.
-In PCMark benchmark scores, these two also could not match.
 Moreover, without experiencing delays and other problems, it functions smoothly.

-Its hardware makes it easy for this model to run smoothly using a low-quality level and low resolution for playing games.
+Its hardware makes it easy for this model to run smoothly using Full HD resolution for playing games instead of using 4K resolution.
 The frame rates can be increased up to 20% by installing a second working memory module.

 This model’s 15.6-inch screen makes it a good option for professional and private usage.
 In features, it matches its relatives such as ProBook 455 G1 H6P57EA (AMD A4-4300M, Radeon HD 7420G) and ProBook 450 G0 H0V92EA (Core i3-3120M, HD Graphics 4000) but not in connectivity, casing, input devices, and speakers.